Shell Confirms Oil Spill In Bayelsa Community

 “Also, the site is close to the security outpost so the possibility of a vandal gaining access is very slim,” Jackson said.

-He said the allegations of sabotage had led to a disagreement among the regulators, communities and state government officials on the joint investigation,” he said.
+He said the allegations of sabotage had led to a disagreement among the regulators, communities and state government officials on the joint investigation.

 Chief Don-Evarada Abednego frowned at the alleged insensitivity of the oil firm to the plight of the people in the affected communities.

-Abednego described the spill as “life threatening”, considering that the community lacked basic amenities, such as healthcare facility and portable water.
+Abednego described the spill as “life threatening”, considering that the community lacks basic amenities, such as healthcare facility and portable water.

-He, therefore, urged SPDC to urgently provide emergency relief to the people, saying that drinking water from the river posed serious danger to the people’s health.
+He, therefore, urged SPDC to urgently provide emergency relief to the people, saying that drinking water from the river poses serious danger to the people’s health.

-He called on regulators to rise to the challenge and come up with measures to arrest the situation, in addition to immediate clean up exercise.
-(NAN)
+He called on regulators to rise to the challenge and come up with measures to arrest the situation, in addition to organising an immediate clean up exercise.